karaelf33/ComputerScienceStudentsSummerHomeWork/README.md

 https://www.youtube.com/watch?v=cH5FRwR0fC4

--Create a README.md file for the application.
+- Create a README.md file for the application.
 Write the steps for running the application, and the APIs for the application.

--Follow Clean Code principles.
+- Follow Clean Code principles.

 https://www.youtube.com/watch?v=7m88T8-96X4